 “…we rely on obscurity to reduce the chances of linking a user with a specific activity.
 Instead, each activity can be linked to a pool of users which gives the users plausible deniability.”

-“PureVPN has been unable to comply with these requests as it does not maintain or log any data of its users’ online activity.”
+“PureVPN has been unable to comply with these requests as it does not maintain or log any data of its user’s online activity.”

 KPMG has already twice performed audits of PureVPN and confirmed that it follows what’s stated in its privacy policy.
-However, as PureVPN collects some data, this is not quite the same as saying it’s a “no logs” service.

 Streaming